novex-ai/parallel-parrot/README.md

 Main Features:
 - Supports both pandas dataframes and native python lists of dictionaries
-- Supports OpenAI Chat Completion API, with structured output "functions" (more LLMs planned in the future)
+- Supports OpenAI Chat Completion API, with structured output "functions" (more LLMs planned in the future) - including supporting OpenAI JSON mode
 - Output formatted data for fine-tuning

 Other Features: